AurelienClere-365/AutomationALM/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please open an issue with the tag "enhancement".
-While as of now, **I don't share the source code behind and give you only the managed solution of Power Platform**, if you want to contribute with me, go the [Discussion space](https://github.com/AurelienClere-365/AutomationALM/discussions)
+I have shared now the source code, if you want to contribute with me, go the [Discussion space](https://github.com/AurelienClere-365/AutomationALM/discussions)
+Please fork it, create your branch and a Pull Request

 Don't forget to give the project a star!
 Thanks again!